-Immune globulin subcutaneous (Injection)
+Immune globulin subcutaneous (By injection)

 Immune Globulin (i-MUNE GLOB-ue-lin)

 Treats problems with your immune system.
 Helps prevent infection or make infection less severe.

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.